peidevs/Event_Resources/Checklist.md

 #### on night of the event (for regular MeetUps)

 * generally, the Cat Herder is the emcee.
-If no other arrangements have been made, s/he will read the announcements, handle the door prizes, etc
+If no other arrangements have been made, s/he will read the announcements, etc
 * the Cat Herder is also the "time police" and should tell the speakers when they have 5 minutes to go
 * afterwards, update the [csv log](https://github.com/peidevs/Event_Resources/blob/master/MeetUps.csv) with the attendance (the # of sign-ups on MeetUp is good enough)